Balloon Ostial Dilation for Treatment of Chronic Sinusitis

 In response to requests, input was received from 2 specialty societies and 6 academic medical centers while this policy was under review in 2013.
 The overall input was mixed on whether balloon ostial dilation should be medically necessary, either as a stand-alone procedure or as an adjunct to FESS.
 There was no consensus on subpopulations of patients with chronic rhinosinusitis that might benefit from balloon ostial dilation.
 There was consensus that RCTs should be performed comparing balloon ostial dilation to standard care in order to determine efficacy.

-Balloon sinus ostial dilation is a minimally invasive alternative to functional endoscopic sinus surgery, or can be used as an adjunct to endoscopic sinus surgery.
-There is evidence that this technique can be performed successfully and safely in patients with chronic rhinosinusitis.
-However, there is still insufficient evidence on the impact of balloon sinus ostial dilation on health outcomes.
-Small randomized, controlled trials, including the largest study (REMODEL) of 105 patients, report short-term improvement in symptoms that are similar to FESS, and potential advantages for balloon ostial dilation on postoperative recovery time and pain medication use.
-These trials have limitations, which for the REMODEL study include the unblinded design, lack of blinded outcome assessment across the range of outcome measures, and differential dropout between groups.
+The evidence related to the use of balloon ostial dilation, as a stand-alone procedure or an adjunct to functional endoscopic sinus surgery (FESS), has been reviewed in several systematic reviews, including a Cochrane review and a Blue Cross and Blue Shield Association TEC Assessment.
+These reviews have concluded that, although nonrandomized evidence suggests that balloon ostial dilation has similar outcomes to ESS, evidence from randomized trials is needed to demonstrate an improvement in outcomes for patients treated with balloon ostial dilation.
+Since the publication of the systematic reviews, an additional randomized controlled trial (RCT) has been published, the REMODEL study.
+This study that included 105 patients, reports short-term improvement in symptoms that are similar to those with FESS, and potential advantages for balloon ostial dilation on postoperative recovery time and pain medication use.
+Limitations, of the REMODEL study include the unblinded design, lack of blinded outcome assessment across the range of outcome measures, and differential dropout between groups.
 Other trials are either very small, or nonrandomized comparisons.
-The results of clinical vetting in 2013 (prior to publication of REMODEL study) was mixed, and did not show consistent support for the medical necessity of balloon dilation.
+The results of clinical vetting in 2013 (prior to publication of REMODEL study) were mixed, and did not show consistent support for the medical necessity of balloon dilation.
 Further high-quality trials are needed to determine the comparative efficacy of balloon ostial dilation and FESS.

 In addition, more information is needed to determine which patients and which sinuses benefit from the balloon technique as an adjunct to traditional endoscopic sinus surgery, and which patients should get standard approaches.
 Given the limitations of the available data, the uncertain impact on clinical outcomes, and questions about which patients might be candidates for this procedure, this approach is considered investigational.